JexApi/jex-official-api-docs/rest-api.md

 * Wrong order accuracy does not allow ordering

 # Other instructions
-The API for the number of sell orders for contract orders is uniformly negative
+The number of contract orders sells for API is uniformly negative

 # Endpoint security type
 * Each endpoint has a security type that determines the how you will interact with it